On this page...

-- businesses will need UK Economic Operator Registration and Identification Number to continue to trade with the EU, get an economic operator registration and identification number.
+- Businesses will need a UK Economic Operator Registration and Identification (EORI) number to continue to trade with the EU.
+Get an EORI number.

-- there will be changes on how business send and receive personal data from international partners, including in the EEA, using personal data after Brexit.
+- There will be changes on how business send and receive personal data from international partners, including in the EEA.
+See using personal data after Brexit.

-- companies who hold intellectual property, affecting copyright, patents, designs and trademarks, may be affected, Ip and Brexit, the facts
+- Companies who hold intellectual property, relating to copyright, patents, designs and trademarks, may be affected.
+See IP and Brexit, the facts